tanimislam/howdy/docs/source/plex-config/plex_services_config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We set up `Google <https://www.google.com>`_ services that use `YouTube <https://www.youtube.com>`_, GMail, Google Contacts, Google Spreadsheets, and the `unofficial Google Music API <https://unofficial-google-music-api.readthedocs.io/en/latest/>`_.

 Since these are all Google services, a single tool sets all of them up given a single Google account using Google's OAuth2_ authentication mechanism.
-The easiest way to do this is through the ``plex_config_gui.py`` executable, which is part of Plexstuff.
+The easiest way to do this is through the ``plex_config_gui`` executable, which is part of Plexstuff.

-1. Launch ``plex_config_gui.py``, which starts with a three row table: *LOGIN*, *CREDENTIALS*, and *MUSIC*.
+1. Launch ``plex_config_gui``, which starts with a three row table: *LOGIN*, *CREDENTIALS*, and *MUSIC*.
 Right click on the *CREDENTIALS* row to launch a context menu with a single item, *Plex config credentials*.
 Click on *Plex config credentials*.
 These instructions are the same as in step 4 in :numref:`The Imgur API` and in :numref:`imgur_step04_credentials`, which we reproduce here.

 .. figure:: plex-config-services-figures/google_step01_credentials.png
   :width: 100%